 Nowadays, cars are increasingly aerodynamic and efficient while being economical and less polluting.
 They also have to comply with many strict safety regulations and have the safest possible handling.

-There is a small part in the steering system that seems insignificant to many people who do not know the mechanics or simply the functionality of this component.
+A small part of the steering system seems insignificant to many people who do not know the mechanics or simply the functionality of this component.

 However, in my opinion, it is one of the most efficient parts, as it has to work continuously when the car is in motion.
 The French term for this part is “maillon“, better known as a link kit.

 An important link

 Stabilizer links act as automatic suspension components, connecting several other parts, such as shock absorbers in some cases, as well as suspension tables.

 With the prevalence of potholes and bumpy roads, the entire suspension must withstand the impact, so stabilizer links are made from cast iron, steel or alloy for robust construction.

 Most have at least one ball joint to connect with adjacent suspension components.